-When was the last time you were able to participate in teacher growth and professional development that made an immediate impact in your classroom?
+When was the last time you were able to participate in a teacher professional development program that made an immediate impact in your classroom?
 If you’re like most of us educators, it’s been a while.
 A long while.
 Somehow, even though we’ve made huge strides in providing differentiated, relevant and exciting instruction for students, teachers still get the raw end of the deal.
 We sit in staff meetings with boring powerpoint presentations, receive no differentiation, and leave feeling a lot more tired and a lot less invigorated.

 Here’s the good news though: teacher professional development doesn’t have to be boring or inconvenient!
 There are a multitude of better ways available to all educators – it’s just a matter of planning and some strategic advocacy.

-Select your Focus
+Select your Professional Development Focus

 When determining what professional development options would be best for you, consider what you’d most like to focus on for your own teacher growth.
 Are you interested in Arts Integration?
 STEAM?
 PBL?
 Assessment?
 Select your focus first to ensure that whatever you choose, it’s the most meaningful opportunity for you.